 Yes.
 Students will not be considered entered except through the Online Entry System.
-It is each school's responsibility to enter its contestants - not who missed the district competition due to illness the district academic host or district spring meet director.
+It is each school's responsibility to enter its contestants - not the district academic host or district spring meet director.
 For information and directions, go to UIL website, click on "Academics."
 See Congress webpage for separate entry instructions.